Viya (company)

 Viya owned the Virgin Islands Daily News until 2008, when it was purchased by Times-Shamrock Communications.
 Viya formerly operated cable TV services in Sint Maarten until October 2016, when it was acquired by the TelEm Group.
 They also had formerly operated cable TV services in the British Virgin Islands as well, until their cable systems were destroyed by Hurricane Irma on September 6, 2017.

+On April 24, 2025, Viya’s current CEO Siobhan James-Alexander, announced that the company rebranded as One Communications, at a launch event that took place in St. Thomas.